Two women jumping beside the Georgia State Line sign

 No words.

-At one point, my daughter bent over to pick up an item laying on the trail.
+At one point, my daughter bent down on the trail.

 Woman backpacker walking through a long puddle on the wooded trail